OpenTermsArchive/contrib-versions/Blogger/Privacy Policy.md

 This Privacy Policy is meant to help you understand what information we collect, why we collect it, and how you can update, manage, export, and delete your information.

-Effective October 15, 2019 | Archived versions | Download PDFContentsIntroductionInformation Google collectsWhy Google collects dataYour privacy controlsSharing your informationKeeping your information secureExporting &. deleting your informationRetaining your informationCompliance &. cooperation with regulatorsAbout this policyRelated privacy practices
+Effective December 19, 2019 | Archived versions | Download PDFContentsIntroductionInformation Google collectsWhy Google collects dataYour privacy controlsSharing your informationKeeping your information secureExporting &. deleting your informationRetaining your informationCompliance &. cooperation with regulatorsAbout this policyRelated privacy practices

 We build a range of services that help millions of people daily to explore and interact with the world in new ways.
 Our services include: